BernhardPosselt/pf2e-kingmaker-tools/README.md

 ### Daily Weather

 Rolls daily weather when your clock advances to a new day, animates weather on maps and starts playlists.
+If you prefer rolling manually, turn off auto rolling in the settings and use the provided "Roll Kingmaker Weather" macro.

 Visual effects rely on [FxMaster](https://foundryvtt.com/packages/fxmaster).